samulipo/samulipo.github.io/index.md

 I work as a university lecturer (permanent faculty position, roughly equivalent to US associate professor) in [Theoretical Philosophy](https://www.helsinki.fi/en/faculty-arts/research/disciplines/philosophy-history-and-art/philosophy) at the University of Helsinki.
 I’m also affiliated with the [TINT Centre for Philosophy of Social Science](https://tint-helsinki.fi/), and a docent (habilitation / adjunct professor) in [Practical Philosophy](https://www.helsinki.fi/en/faculty-social-sciences/research/disciplines-and-research-units/practical-philosophy), University of Helsinki.

+Starting in 2026, I will lead the research project [Scientist in the loop - Automation of scientific discovery (SCI-AI)](/projects), funded by an ERC Consolidator grant.

 The general aim of my research is to **better understand scientific problem-solving**: Science is the humanity's most successful problem-solving system, and the primary source of epistemic authority in modern societies.

 In my research, I view & model science as a distributed cognitive system, "problem-solving writ large." **How does that system function at different levels of analysis** ranging from individual scientists to research groups and scientific communities?